w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 1. I've been to them (and so occupy no privileged critical stance), and

-2. they bespeak something like cultural inertia: socially-reinforced ambivalence to behavior alteration whose subdued expression goes largely unnoticed or unspoken.
+2. they bespeak a far larger form of cultural-material inertia wherein habits of thought and behavior enmesh themselves in the physical world and are subsequently reinforced by social convention, sunk costs, and silence.

-Every decade or so (and with increasing rapidity, of late) massive cohorts of scientists attach their names and reputations to documents which urge more or less explicitly:
+With increasing frequency and urgency, massive cohorts of scientists &mdash; many of whom, for utterly defensible reasons of technical development or academic standing, fly regularly to and from conferences &mdash; attach their names and reputations to documents which urge more or less explicitly:

 > If we don't get a grip, bad things will happen.
 Huge chunks of the planet &mdash; maybe all of it &mdash; could become uninhabitable.